 Service was very important to Millard.
 He served in the Texas Army National Guard and as a deacon at the Elgin Church of Christ, as well as always offering a helping hand to those in need.

 He is preceded in death by his parents, Henry Millard and Sue Heine; and his brother, Henry Irving.

 He is survived by his loving wife of over fifty years, Carolyn Heine; and their children, Daryl Heine and his wife, Erin, Darren Heine, Shanna and her husband, Josh Oden, John Heine and his wife, Marcy, and Tierra Heine; grandchildren, McKynzie Jackson, Ty Oden, Meredith Heine, Brock Oden, Morgan Heine, Brooke Heine, Kayden Heine, Macy Heine, and Kayceton Heine; sister, Anita and her husband, Ron Patton; Aunt, Bobbie Neely; Uncle, James Hamilton, and his wife Sandra; countless nephews, nieces, cousins and friends.

 Family and friends will gather for visitation at the Elgin Funeral Home on Sunday, November 17th from 5:00 PM until 7:00 PM.
 A Funeral Service will be conducted on Monday, November 18th at 2:00 PM with Brother Tom Nuckels presiding.
 Interment will follow at the Elgin Cemetery.

-To send flowers to Millard's family, please visit our floral section.
+To send flowers to Millard's family, please visit our floral store.